Skip to main content

 Conditional turning bands

 The conditional turning bands task runs a conditional block turning-bands simulation using an existing continuous distribution.
-Unlike the full conditional simulation task, this task takes a pre-computed distribution object (created by the continuous-distribution task) instead of computing one internally.
+Unlike the full conditional simulation workflow task, this task takes a pre-computed distribution object (created by the continuous-distribution task) instead of computing one internally.
 The task creates a continuous ensemble attribute with the backtransformed simulation results.
 The ensemble has one column for each realization.
 You get to pick how many realizations the task does.

 Parameters